sachsom95/Browser-Buddy/Readme.md

 This structure allows for easy expansion and maintenance of the codebase.

+### How It Works

+The cat's animation is achieved using a technique called sprite animation.
+Here's how it works:

+1. **Sprite Sheet**: A single image (`cat-sprite.png`) contains multiple frames of the cat's animation.

+2. **Displaying a Frame**: The cat is displayed using a div element with the sprite sheet as its background image.
+The div's size is set to match one frame of the animation.

+3. **Background Position**: The key to the animation is changing the `background-position` CSS property.
+This determines which part of the sprite sheet is visible.

+4. **Animation Process**:
+   - We start with `background-position: 0px 0px`, showing the first frame.
+   - To show the second frame, we set `background-position: -32px 0px` (assuming each frame is 32px wide).
+   - This process continues for each frame of the animation.

+5. **Rapid Changes**: In the code, these background position changes happen quickly (e.g., every 200ms), creating the illusion of smooth movement.

+6. **Looping**: When we reach the last frame, we loop back to the first frame for continuous animation.

+This technique is efficient because it requires only one image to be loaded, and the animation is handled entirely by CSS and JavaScript.

 ### Customization

 Developers can easily customize the cat's appearance and behavior by modifying the following: